Opticode-Project/sdk/README.md

 - expressions and operators
 - built-in functions and concurrency primitives

-The resulting graph is serialized using FlatBuffers and passed to a compiler that performs formatting, validation, and code generation.
+The resulting node structure is serialized and passed to a compiler that performs formatting, validation, and code generation.

 Additional languages can be supported by implementing new builders on top of the shared graph and schema infrastructure.